City-of-Helsinki/django-resilient-logger/README.md

 Configuration must contain required `origin`, `environment`, `sources` and `targets` keys.
 It also accepts optional keys `batch_limit`, `chunk_size`, `clear_sent_entries` and `submit_unsent_entries`.
 - `origin` is the name of the application or unique identifier of it.
 - `environment` is the name of the environment where the application is running.
 - `sources` expects array of objects with property `class` (full class path) being present.
-Other properties are ignored.
+  - If source is instance of `AbstractLogSourceFactory`, other properties are passed to factory create method.
+Otherwise other properties are simply ignored.
-- `targets` expects array of objects with `class` (full class path) and being present.
-Others are passed as constructor parameters.
+- `targets` expects array of objects with property `class` (full class path) being present.
+  - Other properties are passed as constructor parameters.

 ```python